 statement.

-creates a new trigger if it does not exist and changes the trigger if it does exist.
+creates a new trigger if it does not exist and changes it if it does exist.

 The CREATE OR REPLACE TRIGGER